-- City investments in active transportation infrastructure could require up to \$1 million/year of funding (in addition to current budget).i - Increasing access to active transportation infrastructure reduces reliance on private motorized vehicles and decreases household transportation costs. - Lively, walkable neighbourhood centres and separated bike lanes are good for local businesses, with studies showing retail sales increase with new bike lanes.ii - Lower air pollution and increased physical activity due to using active modes of transportation can result in healthcare cost savings.
+- City investments in active transportation infrastructure could require up to \$1 million/year of funding (in addition to current budget). - Increasing access to active transportation infrastructure reduces reliance on private motorized vehicles and decreases household transportation costs. - · Lively, walkable neighbourhood centres and separated bike lanes are good for local businesses, with studies showing retail sales increase with new bike lanes." - Lower air pollution and increased physical activity due to using active modes of transportation can result in healthcare cost savings.

-- Build out a connected active transportation network by 2030, starting with completing connections along north-south and east-west corridors, followed by filling in any gaps to ensure key feeder connections to core routes. - Increase the availability of publicly accessible, secure, end-of-trip bike storage amenities in major neighbourhood centres and other key destinations. - Develop and implement an incentive program for E-bike/cargo bike purchases as per the Electric Vehicle (EV) and E-Bike Strategy.
+- ☐ Build out a connected active transportation network by 2030, starting with completing connections along north-south and east-west corridors, followed by filling in any gaps to ensure key feeder connections to core routes. - ☐ Increase the availability of publicly accessible, secure, end-of-trip bike storage amenities in major neighbourhood centres and other key destinations. - Develop and implement an incentive program for E-bike/cargo bike purchases as per the Electric Vehicle (EV) and E-Bike Strategy.

-2B - Optimize Transit and School Bus Service
+2B - Optimize Transit Service

-To optimize transit and school bus service to support low-carbon development and land use goals.
+To optimize transit service to support low-carbon development and land use goals.

-- Accelerating transit infrastructure and amenity improvements would require \$250,000/year (in addition to current budget).^{III} - Families whose children benefit from increased access to bus services or active transportation options will spend less than transporting children to school by personal vehicles. - Optimized transit service can open up employment opportunities for those who cannot drive or for whom car ownership is cost prohibitive.
+- Accelerating transit infrastructure and amenity improvements would require \$250,000/year (in addition to current budget).iii - · Families whose children benefit from increased access to bus services or active transportation options will spend less than transporting children to school by personal vehicles. - · Optimized transit service can open up employment opportunities for those who cannot drive or for whom car ownership is cost prohibitive.

-- Improve infrastructure and amenities (e.g. seating, pads, shelters, and real-time bus arrival information) to encourage transit use. - Identify light rail transit (LRT) rights-of-way to be reserved for future iterations of the transit network (i.e. the sequential development of future HOV lanes to be replaced by bus only lanes and eventual LRT development). - Develop a Frequent Transit Strategy with BC Transit that explores options such as electric bus rapid transit (eBRT) to connect higher-density areas and key destinations. - Advocate to the Province and School District No. 73 to extend school bus service levels to include students who live more than 1.6 km from their catchment school (current minimum distance is 4 km) and support active transportation programs for those who live within 1.6 km.
+- ☐ Improve infrastructure and amenities (e.g. seating, pads, shelters, and real-time bus arrival information) to encourage transit use. - ☐ Identify light rail transit (LRT) rights-of-way to be reserved for future iterations of the transit network (i.e. the sequential development of future HOV lanes to be replaced by bus only lanes and eventual LRT development). - Develop a Frequent Transit Strategy with BC Transit that explores options such as electric bus rapid transit (eBRT) to connect higher-density areas and key destinations.